Branching

 Pull request

-Once all the tests and QA have been completed we are ready to merge the new code into master.
+Once all the tests and reviews have been completed we are ready to merge the new code into main.
 This is done using squash such that the history of the master branch is simple and understandable.

 Pull-request-squash